 Coping with a break up can be extremely challenging on an emotional level.
 Each member of the family may go through a range of emotions and could need different support from a variety of directions.
 If you think your relationship /marriage can be saved, or are not sure and want to explore this with support, you might consider relationship counselling, your children may also need help with their feelings or you may want to consider mediation.
 There are multiple organisations available that provide help and guidance in all of these areas.

 - Relate provide a great deal of advice and support for all aspects of a couple’s relationship.
 It offers Royal Navy and Royal Marines personnel and their families’ FREE access to some counselling services.
 To find out more please visit Relate’s website.
-Support for Service children can be found here.
+Support for Service children is available via the NFF.

 - Mediation: This is not the same as relationship counselling, mediation is normally considered after you’ve agreed to part ways.
 If you’ve just split-up, are getting a divorce, dissolving a civil partnership or you’ve been separated for a while, you might need to sort out arrangements with your ex or other family members.